Plymouth Albion R.F.C.

-Plymouth Albion Rugby Football Club are a rugby union club who play in Plymouth, England.
+Plymouth Albion Rugby Football Club is a rugby union club who play in Plymouth, England.
 The present club was founded in 1920 from a merger between Plymouth RFC (founded 1876) and Devonport Albion RFC (founded 1876).
 Since 2003 they have played their home games at The Brickfields stadium.
-Albion's traditional strip and club colours are white, strawberry (red or cherry) and green.
+Albion's traditional strip and club colours are white, cherry and green.

 After thirteen seasons in the second tier of English rugby union, Plymouth Albion finished last in the 2014–15 RFU Championship, and currently play in National League 1.

 Plymouth RFC

-Formed 1876, the Plymouth Football Club, also known as Plymouth Chiefs, played at South Devon Place.
+Formed 1876, the Plymouth Football Club, also known as Plymouth Albion, played at South Devon Place.
 In 1912, the Northern Union attempted to form a Western League of clubs in Devon and Cornwall.
 Huddersfield beat Oldham 31–26 in an exhibition game at South Devon Place in front of 7,000 spectators and as a result a meeting was held and the club joined the Northern Union.
-The first match under the new rules was lost, 22-17, against Coventry on Christmas Day.
+The first match under the new rules was lost, 22–17, against Coventry on Christmas Day.
 The club later re-emerged as part of a merger with Devonport Albion to become Plymouth Albion.